,

 Cary's Castle

 Even if you have seen photos of the Castle, it is still a pleasant surprise to finally find it.
 An unassuming wooden door and window, set in a well-built mortared rock wall, are tucked away under a massive granite boulder.
-Inside, a bed frame, table, and few simple furnishings remain.
+Inside, a bed frame, table, and a few simple furnishings remain.
 Interestingly, Cary wasn't the first person to make a home under this boulder.
 Native Americans once thought the shelter was an excellent place to live and escape the harsh desert sun.
-A handful of red, black, and white pictographs adorn the ceiling and stand testament to their presence.
+A handful of red, black, and white pictographs adorn the ceiling as a reminder of their presence.
 (Please don't touch them.)

 Outside the Castle, a few water barrels are scattered about.
 Cary's mine is a few hundred feet west of the Castle on an old road.
 It is marked incorrectly on topo maps as "Carey's Castle."
 Look for it directly across from the Castle.
 The shaft is gated.

 Other fascinating remnants of this remote prospector's camp lurk among the boulders.
-Spend some time and explore around.
-Please do your part to help and leave everything as you find it.
+Spend some time looking around, and you might find some surprises.
+Please leave everything as you find it.

 Directions